-When doctors at USC Norris Comprehensive Cancer Center first told Russ Enyeart he needed radiation therapy to rid his body of prostate cancer, the now-66-year-old was ready to walk out the door of the hospital and away from the life-saving treatment.
+When doctors at USC Norris Comprehensive Cancer Center first told Russ Enyeart he needed radiation therapy to rid his body of prostate cancer, the now 66-year-old was ready to walk out the door of the hospital and away from the life-saving treatment.

-“I was dead against radiation,” he said.
+“I was dead against radiation,” he says.
 “I was ready to die.”
 His wife, Mary Jo, had undergone radiation for breast cancer in 2000 at a hospital in Long Beach, and the treatment left her with bad burns and scar tissue.

 But Russ, a former homicide detective, recalls now how he changed his mind.
 He went home, pored through information online and returned to USC Norris to see his radiation oncologist, Leslie Ballas, MD, armed with a litany of questions.

-“I started asking her questions, and I really got deep into it,” he said.
+“I started asking her questions, and I really got deep into it,” he says.
 “And boy, every question I had, she had the answer right there.
 She just wasn’t taking ‘no’ for an answer.”

 Ballas’ attitude may have saved her patient’s life.
 His fears assuaged, he decided then and there to go through with the radiation.
 After 33 treatments, Russ is now cancer-free.

 Russ’s story began in 2012.
-He was feeling just fine, but a routine visit to his general practitioner revealed that his PSA levels — which are often an indication of cancer cells in the prostate — were rising.
+He was feeling just fine, but a routine visit to his general practitioner revealed that his prostate-specific antigen levels — which are often an indication of cancer cells in the prostate — were rising.
 Rather than undergo treatment right away, he was told to “wait and see” what happened.

 Beginning the Fight

-Following that procedure, he began his meetings with Ballas and launched radiation treatment that targeted the area surrounding the prostate in order to ensure that all the cancer cells were eradicated from his body.
+Following that procedure, he began his meetings with Ballas and launched radiation treatment that targeted the area surrounding the prostate, in order to ensure that all the cancer cells were eradicated from his body.

 Ballas answered all of his questions, met with him in person once a week and was available via text and email.
-“How many doctors can you text and have them get right back to you?” asked Enyeart.
+“How many doctors can you text and have them get right back to you?” asks Enyeart.

 But it wasn’t just Ballas who made his treatment at USC Norris so exceptional.
-From the soothing ambiance of the radiation room to the friendly front-desk staff to the exceptionally knowledgeable medical providers, Enyeart credits the entire Department of Radiation Oncology for making his treatment so successful.
+From the soothing ambience of the radiation room to the friendly front-desk staff to the exceptionally knowledgeable medical providers, Enyeart credits the entire Department of Radiation Oncology for making his treatment so successful.

 By the time his treatment was nearing its end, Mary Jo knew that she wanted to do something special to mark it.
-It is tradition for patients to ring a bell in the USC Norris Department of Radiation Oncology after they finish their last treatment, but Mary Jo wanted to go further than that.
-She contacted the university’s marching band, the Spirit of Troy, which agreed to surprise Russ — a die-hard USC football fan — by marching into the department playing the school’s fight song when he rang that bell.
+It is tradition for patients to ring a bell in the USC Norris Department of Radiation Oncology, after they finish their last treatment, but Mary Jo wanted to go further than that.
+She contacted the university’s marching band, The Spirit of Troy, which agreed to surprise Russ — a die-hard USC football fan — by marching into the department playing the school’s fight song, when he rang that bell.

 It was a moment that no one who was present will ever forget.
-“I was shocked,” said Russ.
+“I was shocked,” says Russ.
 “It showed how much they cared about me, and it just kind of brought everything together.”

-By Jessica Ogilvie
+by Jessica Ogilvie